pp0605/SportsZilla-Inventory_and_Ecommerce_Management/README.md

 3. Capture customer details during invoice creation, which are stored in the customer database for future use.
 4. Generate professional invoices with tax and GST.
-5. View and print invoices in the Invoices tab.

-## Support

-If you have any questions or need assistance, please contact me at any of the socials

-## Contributions

-We welcome contributions from the open-source community to improve and enhance our MERN Business Software.
-If you'd like to contribute, please follow these guidelines:

-1. Fork the repository to your GitHub account.
-2. Create a new branch for your feature or bug fix: `git checkout -b feature/your-feature-name` or `git checkout -b bugfix/your-bug-fix`.
-3. Make your changes and commit them with descriptive commit messages.
-4. Push your changes to your branch: `git push origin feature/your-feature-name`.
-5. Create a Pull Request (PR) from your branch to the `main` branch of this repository.
-6. Provide a clear and concise description of your changes in the PR.
-7. Be responsive to feedback and be willing to make necessary adjustments.

-Our maintainers will review your contributions and merge them if they meet our quality standards.
+5. View and print invoices in the Invoices tab. ns and merge them if they meet our quality standards.
 Thank you for your interest in improving our project!